dumlutimuralp/antrea-packet-walks/part_d/README.md

 Any flow that comes ingress to OVS through a local port would be first subject to spoofguard check (Table 10) and if it is an ARP flow then it is handed over to Table 20.
 A quick review of Table 10 (below) on worker1 node verifies it.

 <pre><code>
-vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int <b>table=10</b> --no-stats cookie=0x1000000000000, table=10, priority=200,ip,in_port="antrea-gw0" actions=resubmit(,30)
+vmware@worker1:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int <b>table=10</b> --no-stats cookie=0x1000000000000, table=10, priority=200,ip,in_port="antrea-gw0" actions=resubmit(,30)
  cookie=0x1000000000000, table=10, priority=200,<b>arp</b>,in_port="antrea-gw0",arp_spa=10.222.1.1,arp_sha=4e:99:08:c1:53:be <b>actions=resubmit(,20)</b>
  cookie=0x1030000000000, table=10, priority=200,<b>arp</b>,in_port="coredns--3e3abf",arp_spa=10.222.1.2,arp_sha=f2:82:cc:96:da:bd <b>actions=resubmit(,20)</b>